 Spiritual Beliefs Regarding A Rose Quartz Turning White:

 Rose quartz, also called the “heart stone,” is considered a powerful stone due to its healing prowess.
 Supposedly, it brings emotional, physical, and spiritual harmony to your home and life.
 It comes in a variety of colors, ranging from very light pink to blush pink.

 It is said that rose quartz is an effective aphrodisiac; it strengthens personal relations, averts conflicts, empties negative energy, and gives you a sound sleep.
 When rose quartz turns white, it is believed that there is a large amount of negative chakra around your heart.

 And the negative bottled-up energy needs a lot of work to release.
 It is commonly worn close to the heart and supposedly can sense the heart chakra.
-A blocked heart chakra can make you feel angry, unable to let things go, detached from emotions.
+A blocked heart chakra can make you feel angry, unable to let things go, and detached from emotions.

 The blocked heart chakra can also manifest in physical illnesses such as lower immune systems, lung infections, and poor blood circulation.

 There is much controversy about whether stones have spiritual powers or not.
 It has always been considered a pseudoscience.
 Proponents believe that crystals emit positive vibrations due to the unusual movement and collision of their atoms and molecules.